-With the new year well underway, colleges and universities across the country are ramping up their yield campaigns for 2019.
-If you work in enrollment management, it’s a busy season of finding and curating the most relevant, persuasive content to share with your admitted students.
+Each spring, colleges and universities across the country ramp up their yield campaigns to ensure admitted students (and their parents) stay engaged and motivated to enroll.
+If you work in enrollment management, it’s a busy season of finding and curating the most relevant and persuasive content to use in these campaigns.

 With so many talking points to share and so little time and space to share them, do employment outcomes deserve a place in the marketing plan?
 Or is that information just for the career services office, when you’re helping students decide what to do when they leave campus, not whether or not they’ll come in the first place?

 To help answer that question, here’s a look at five reasons to make outcomes data a point of emphasis in your upcoming campaigns:

 This one is pretty straightforward.
 It’s well known that improved job prospects are one of the main reasons students decide to go to college at all and one of the key criteria they use to select an institution.
 If career outcomes are a motivating factor for students, then they should be a central part of college marketing efforts.
 Plus, by proactively sharing this in-demand information, you demonstrate that you understand and are aligned with students’ priorities and concerns.
 They know that you know what they’re looking for out of their college investment, and they can be confident that your institution will deliver.